alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You can export diamonds, gold and precious metals without a licence or certificate unless the diamonds are uncut (rough diamonds).
+You can export jewels, gold and precious metals without a licence or certificate, except for uncut (rough) diamonds.

-Exports to Syria are banned.
+There's a ban on exports to Syria and [North Korea](/guidance/exporting-luxury-goods-north-korea.html).

 $CTA

 Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)
+Talk to your importer or [research legal rules in overseas markets](/answer/choosing-export-market-ukti.html).

 $CTA